kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 must add treasure abilities

 there should be a way to show what condition immunities does a hero have

-add a gold/silver/copper to the wealth stat and make it have both.

 modification popuots should not have an already set value of 0
 ## hard